Difference between Google Analytics and Google Webmaster

 Google is an almost inextricable part of modern marketing and web use in general, offering unrivaled search capabilities and analytical tools to those that want to get ahead.
 Not all possibilities, however, are created equal.
 Both Google Analytics and Google Search Console (formerly Google Webmaster) can help you succeed online, but they’re not the same thing.
 Here’s everything you need to know about Google’s marketing tools so you can get the most out of them – and get the greatest results.

 Google Analytics is one of the most popular marketing tools since it provides site owners with a clear picture of traffic numbers.
 Google Analytics delivers statistics such as total site visits, bounce rate, average time on site, and even demographic information for members of your audience, with a focus on how online visitors engage with your site.
 Furthermore, Google Analytics provides numerous advantages for marketers who are operating active campaigns, such as seamless connection with Adsense, Google Plus, and AdWords.

-Google Analytics’ primary goal is to analyse and evaluate website usage data in order to find patterns and possibilities that can help you grow traffic and improve your online presence.
-Despite the fact that there is a link between site traffic and search engine success, Google Analytics does not provide solid linkages for marketers to improve on their SEO tactics.
+Google Analytics’ primary goal is to analyze and evaluate website usage data in order to find patterns and possibilities that can help you grow traffic and improve your online presence.
+Despite the fact that there is a link between site traffic and search engine success, Google Analytics does not provide solid linkages for marketers to improve their SEO tactics.

 Google Search Console

 Google Search Console is a webmaster tool that helps them rank higher in search results.
 Users can examine things like click-through rates, search queries, crawl mistakes, links from other websites, and HTML mistakes by focusing on impressions.
 These indicators have little to do with who visits your site; rather, they are concerned with how your site appears to individuals searching for specific keywords and phrases, making the alternatives accessible to SEO marketers and web developers useful.